 - Behavioral therapy that focuses on triggers and changing behaviors

-- Individual therapy designed with the needs of the client in mind
+- Individual therapy is designed with the needs of the client in mind

-At Liberty Health Services, our methadone treatment clinic in New Hampshire can help those with an opioid addiction overcome painful withdrawal symptoms.
-Learn more about how our methadone treatment program can get you on the road to recovery by calling our team at 855.689.5685 or completing our online form.
+At Liberty Health Services, our methadone treatment clinic in New Hampshire can help those with opioid addiction overcome painful withdrawal symptoms.
+Learn more about how our methadone treatment program can get you on the road to recovery by calling our team at 855.959.4521 or filling out our online form.
 Make today the day that you start feeling better.
 Reach out to Liberty Health Services now.